-All purchases require a purchase order.
-It is the Budget Co-ordinators responsibility to ensure best value is achieved

-• An Authority purchasing credit card should be used whenever possible for one-off purchases from vendors that have not previously been used by the Authority.
+- All purchases require a purchase order.
+It is the Budget Co-ordinators responsibility to ensure best value is achieved - An Authority purchasing credit card should only be utilised\used\whenever a Purchase Order cannot be used possible for one off purchases from vendors that have not previously been used by the Authority.